A Season for Family

 Attractive Leads Make this Watchable

-I usually don”t write a review of a movie unless I really loved it, really hated it, or have some points or observations to make that I think might be valuable.
+I usually don’t write a review of a movie unless I really loved it, really hated it, or have some points or observations to make that I think might be valuable.
 But I am really disturbed by the number of reviews that fault the bad acting of the principal characters.
 The acting is no better or worse than any acting in a Hallmark or happy Lifetime movie.
 In fact, the one thing that kept me semi-watching was the charm and attractiveness of the two leads.

 If anything, it was the writing that kept me from rating this higher.
 What happened to the ingenue actress who had a crush on Fletcher?
 Maybe I missed it, but all of a sudden she has a boyfriend she was very loyal to (per magic Santa guy) all while she was making a play for our hero?
 And, yes, the snow storm that kept her away from the theatre, while rich guy and the whole audience managed to show up?
 For a 2 minute show?
 The one thing that really bothered me though was that widower Fletcher told Emma he never stopped loving her.
 Huh?
 What about dead wife and mother to his daughter whose demise made made him so sad for years?
 Out with the old, In with the new, I guess.
 And this is really picky.
 But shouldn’t the daughter have had a bit of a British accent?
 Considering she was born and raised in England by an English (I presume) mother?

-Rating: 3 out of 5.
+Rating: 6 out of 10.

 November 4, 2019